-Advanced Studies and Research Board, University of Gujrat approved the present cross-sectional study design to be conducted atthe Department of Psychologyon the sample of college students (June-September 2019) studying in the private and public institutes of Sara - i-Alamgir.Permission from Principals of the colleges was taken followed by the permission of class teachers to collect the data from the students.
-Written informed consent was taken from all students and they were briefly told about the nature of the study, followed by a request to complete demographic information and the SRQ, APRI, RSQ, and PYDI scales presented in a packet form.
-Confidentiality and anonymity were maintained about personal information and the data completed by the students by coding the information.
-Structure equation model (AMOS 21)15 was used to analyse the interactions among bullying and victimization, rejection sensitivity, self-regulation, and positive development and was confirmed by Confirmatory factor analysis.
+Advanced Studies and Research Board, University of Gujrat approved the present cross-sectional study design to be conducted at the Department of Psychology on the sample of college students (June-September 2019) studying in private and public institutes of Sara -i-Alamgir, permission from Principals of the colleges was taken, followed by the consent of class teachers to collect the data from the students.
+Written informed consent was taken from all students.
+They were briefly told about the study's nature, followed by request to complete demographic information and the SRQ, APRI, RSQ, and PYDI scales presented in a packet form.
+Confidentiality and anonymity were maintained about personal information and the data completed by the students by coding the data.
+Structure equation model (AMOS 21) was used to analyze the interactions among bullying and victimization, rejection sensitivity, selfregulation, and positive development and was confirmed by confirmatory factor analysis.